-Gowanus Green will be a sustainable mixed-use community along the Gowanus Canal in Brooklyn that will feature approximately 950 new residential units, neighborhood serving retail and community space, and a future potential school across from a new public park.
+Gowanus Green will be a sustainable mixed-use community along the Gowanus Canal in Brooklyn that will feature approximately 950 new 100 percent affordable residential units, neighborhood serving retail and community space, and an 80,000-square-foot future potential school across from a new public park.
 Co-developed by Jonathan Rose Companies, The Hudson Companies, The Bluestone Organization, and Fifth Avenue Committee, Gowanus Green will transform the site of a former Manufactured Gas Plant into a resilient and environmentally healthy community that reconnects the surrounding neighborhood to the Gowanus Canal.

 The Gowanus Green development team was awarded the project site in 2008 through a competitive RFP issued by the City of New York, and is part of the Gowanus Neighborhood Rezoning that will be completed in 2020.

-New construction of 950 residential units, neighborhood serving retail and community space, and a future public school.
+New construction of 950 residential units of 100 percent affordable housing, neighborhood serving retail and community space, and a future public school.